Xyvir/Thumby-Website/docs/Education/Simple-Looping-BGM-Example.md

 ### Step 2: Creating our Song List

 Next we will create a list that has all the notes of our song, in order.
 For this example I will be doing the first line to Twinkle Twinkle little star, and then repeated in a higher octive.
 Each item represents one 'note' of our song, and a 0 is a rest.
-We will be establishing the base note or 'step' length later, which will determine the overal 'tempo' of the song.
-You don't have to neccesarily line evertying up like I did but I find it easier to work with.
+We will be establishing the base note length or 'step' length later, which will also determine the overall tempo of the song.
+You don't have to neccesarily line evertying up like I did, but I find it easier to read and work with.

 ```python
 SongList = ["C4", 0  ,"C4", 0  ,"G4", 0  ,"G4", 0  ,